-The Master of Social Work program at the University of Cincinnati (UC) prepares you for a career in advanced social work practice.
-The curriculum is designed to promote the integration of learning in the classroom concurrent with learning in a field practicum in an agency setting.
+The University of Cincinnati Master of Social Work (MSW) program prepares you for a career in advanced social work practice.
+The program is designed to promote the integration of learning in the classroom with learning in a field practicum in an agency setting.

 Social workers practice in many settings, working with people and communities to find solutions to problems.
 Fields where social workers provide direct service to individuals, families, and groups include: